Gifted Learners in PreK-12 Education Certificate

-*As of August 2019, if you intend to use the courses toward the VDOE add-on endorsement in addition to the UVA graduate certificate, you should take EDIS 7220 and EDIS 5770, plus two of the following: EDIS 7250, EDIS 7270, EDIS 7230.
+*As of August 2019, if you intend to use the courses toward the VDOE add-on endorsement in addition to the UVA graduate certificate, you should take EDIS 7220, EDIS 5770, EDIS 7250, plus one of the following: EDIS 7270 or EDIS 7230.

 Ready to add the VDOE endorsement to your teaching license?
 Review next steps here.